British Virgin Islands

 Drone Importation Regulations:

-Temporary import should be declared and supported by equipment documentation and permits.
+Temporary drone importation should be declared and supported by equipment documentation, serial numbers, pilot credentials, insurance, and relevant permits.

 Permit Issuance: